-Can you imagine how quickly you might find yourself in this frame of mind if you were that child who found reading difficult and the reading tuition you are receiving doesn’t make sense to you and you see yourself falling further and further behind your peers.
+Can you imagine how quickly you might find yourself in this frame of mind if you were that child who found reading difficult, and the reading tuition you are receiving doesn’t make sense to you.
+You see yourself falling further and further behind your peers.
 You would, I fear, soon find yourself accepting learned helplessness, finding yourself in that ‘out of my control” state of mind.

 There are two points I am trying to make here.

 In my opinion, there is a huge difference between teaching a child to read and teaching a child how to read and understand.
-If we teach them how to read, they continue to develop and progress further independent of teacher input .
+If we teach them how to read, they continue to develop and progress further, independent of teacher input .
 Perhaps that is why many students experience reading failure when they hit the secondary phase.
-They had been taught to read in primary school but not taught how to learn to read, so when the text becomes more complex they find themselves struggling and there is no one there to help them.
-English teachers teach English they do not teach reading; they were not trained how to do this.
+They have been taught to read in primary school but not taught how to learn to read, so when the text becomes more complex, they find themselves struggling and there is no one there to help them.
+English teachers teach English, they do not teach reading; they were not trained how to do this.

 Everyone can read and understand the vocabulary if taught properly.
 Too many vulnerable readers are arriving in secondary schools and do not receive appropriate support; that’s when disaffection kicks in.

 Learned helplessness is a psychological frame of mind which can be changed if the appropriate teaching and learning methodologies are implemented.
-It is our responsibly to be creative; to build processes and methodologies that encourages students to struggle, just a little, and show them what to do when they don’t know what to do.
+It is our responsibility to be creative; to build processes and methodologies that encourage students to struggle, just a little, and show them what to do when they don’t know what to do.
 To think about the problem for themselves and solve it.